 Maximizing bark on a piece means maximizing the surface area exposed to air.
 Cut smaller chunks of meat and avoid using a pan.
 The meat should have full exposure to airflow.

-By following these simple guidelines, you will create bark that is rich, flavorful and delectable.
+By following these simple guidelines, you will create a delicious bark that is rich, flavorful, and delectable.
+Enjoy your food!